mpv-player/mpv/DOCS/man/en/vo.rst

         dimension.
 Default is 128x256x64.
         Sizes must be a power of two, and 256 at most.

+    alpha
+        Try to create a framebuffer with alpha component.
+This only makes sense if the video contains alpha information (which is extremely rare).
+May not be supported on all platforms.
+If alpha framebuffers are unavailable, it silently falls back to a normal framebuffer.
+Note that when using FBO indirections (such as with ``opengl-hq``), a FBO format with alpha must be specified with the ``fbo-format`` option.

 opengl-hq
     Same as ``opengl``, but with default settings for high quality rendering.